 - Facebook registered over 230 billion minutes of user engagement.

-training sales representatives, increasing brand awareness, informing media, educating physicians and patients, enhancing a CME program and persuading investors.
+3D medical animation advantageously positions companies at the front of this evolution in media technology.
+It can help cut marketing budgets by training sales representatives, increasing brand awareness, informing media, educating physicians and patients, enhancing a CME program and persuading investors.
 Moreover, stills can be extracted from the animation for broadcast, brochures, print ads and trade show displays.

 Medical animations are an invaluable resource that vividly displays the new drug binding to cellular structures, a retractor smoothly making its incision into the back for spinal decompression surgery, or a screw fastening two bones together.
 Because the mind fundamentally strives to create a narrative out of the world, animation presents a tight script that taps into the emotional elements that drive a purchaser’s decision making and connect in a way that companies of the past decades could only dream.